 - Recognise how many tens and ones are in a given collection.

-- Read two digit numbers to represent quantities.
+- Read two-digit numbers used to represent quantities.

 - Partition (break up) 100 into two numbers using tens and ones place value.

-- Change a two digit number I am given to a target number with one operation.
+- Change a two-digit number to a target number with one operation.

 Our number system is very sophisticated though it may not look it.
 While numbers are all around us in the environment the meaning of digits in those numbers and the quantities they represent are challenging to understand.
 Our number system is based on groupings of ten.
 So, of all the ways we could collect single objects into groups, we choose ten as our preferred group.
 Using ten is so common around the world because humans have ten fingers.
 In fact the part of our brain that controls our fingers is also associated with counting.

 To represent all the numbers we could ever want we use just ten digits, 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
 The word for digits also comes from our fingers.
 We don’t need a new number to represent ten because we think of it as one hand, one group of ten.
 When we write 10 for ten we are using place value for the first time.
 So the place of the digit 1 tells us the size of the quantity it represents 1 ten.
 Zero has two uses in the number system, as the number for ‘none of something’ and as a place holder.
 That means it occupies a place or places so the reader knows the values represented by of the other digits.
 In 10 zero is acting as a place holder in the ones place.